How AHA Exfoliants Work

 Extensive research has made it clear that daily exfoliation is essential for smooth, even-toned, hydrated skin—and a leave-on AHA product is among the best ways to exfoliate.

 Leave-on exfoliants gently and quickly remove built-up layers of dead surface skin to reveal the softer, younger-looking complexion hiding beneath.
 But that’s just the beginning; our AHA products also benefit skin with hydrating and anti-aging ingredients.
-And, because Paula’s Choice Skincare has many AHA options, one is sure be perfect for your skin type and skin concerns.

 What Is an AHA?

-AHA stands for alpha hydroxy acid—but don’t let the word “acid” scare you: AHA ingredients are more gentle on your skin than most scrubs or cleansing brushes could ever be.
+AHA stands for alpha hydroxy acid— but don’t let the word “acid” scare you: AHA ingredients are more gentle on your skin than most scrubs or cleansing brushes could ever be.

 How AHA Exfoliants Work on Skin